HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/kerberoast.md

 ### Mitigation

-Kerberoast is very stealthy if exploitable

-* Security Event ID 4769 – A Kerberos ticket was requested
-* Since 4769 is very frequent, lets filter the results:
+Kerberoasting can be conducted with a high degree of stealthiness if it is exploitable.
+In order to detect this activity, attention should be paid to **Security Event ID 4769**, which indicates that a Kerberos ticket has been requested.
+However, due to the high frequency of this event, specific filters must be applied to isolate suspicious activities:

-  * Service name should not be krbtgt
+- The service name should not be **krbtgt**, as this is a normal request.
-  * Service name does not end with $ (to filter out machine accounts used for services)
+- Service names ending with **$** should be excluded to avoid including machine accounts used for services.
-  * Account name should not be machine@domain (to filter out requests from machines)
-  * Failure code is '0x0' (to filter out failures, 0x0 is success)
+- Requests from machines should be filtered out by excluding account names formatted as **machine@domain**.
+- Only successful ticket requests should be considered, identified by a failure code of **'0x0'**.
-  * Most importantly, ticket encryption type is 0x17
+- **Most importantly**, the ticket encryption type should be **0x17**, which is often used in Kerberoasting attacks.
-* Mitigation:
-  * Service Account Passwords should be hard to guess (greater than 25 characters)
-  * Use Managed Service Accounts (Automatic change of password periodically and delegated SPN Management)

 ```bash
 Get-WinEvent -FilterHashtable @{Logname='Security';ID=4769} -MaxEvents 1000 | ?{$_.Message.split("`n")[8] -ne 'krbtgt' -and $_.Message.split("`n")[8] -ne '*$' -and $_.Message.split("`n")[3] -notlike '*$@*' -and $_.Message.split("`n")[18] -like '*0x0*' -and $_.Message.split("`n")[17] -like "*0x17*"} | select ExpandProperty message
 ```

+To mitigate the risk of Kerberoasting:

+- Ensure that **Service Account Passwords are difficult to guess**, recommending a length of more than **25 characters**.
+- Utilize **Managed Service Accounts**, which offer benefits like **automatic password changes** and **delegated Service Principal Name (SPN) Management**, enhancing security against such attacks.

+By implementing these measures, organizations can significantly reduce the risk associated with Kerberoasting.

 ## Kerberoast w/o domain account

-In September 2022 a vulnerability was discovered by [Charlie Clark](https://exploit.ph/), ST (Service Tickets) can be obtained through KRB\_AS\_REQ request without having to control any Active Directory account.
-If a principal can authenticate without pre-authentication (like AS-REP Roasting attack), it is possible to use it to launch an **KRB\_AS\_REQ** request and trick the request to ask for a **ST** instead of a **encrypted TGT**, by modifying the **sname** attribute in the req-body part of the request.
+In **September 2022**, a new way to exploit a system was brought to light by a researcher named Charlie Clark, shared through his platform [exploit.ph](https://exploit.ph/).
+This method allows for the acquisition of **Service Tickets (ST)** via a **KRB_AS_REQ** request, which remarkably does not necessitate control over any Active Directory account.
+Essentially, if a principal is set up in such a way that it doesn't require pre-authentication—a scenario similar to what's known in the cybersecurity realm as an **AS-REP Roasting attack**—this characteristic can be leveraged to manipulate the request process.
+Specifically, by altering the **sname** attribute within the request's body, the system is deceived into issuing a **ST** rather than the standard encrypted Ticket Granting Ticket (TGT).

 The technique is fully explained in this article: [Semperis blog post](https://www.semperis.com/blog/new-attack-paths-as-requested-sts/).